Carbon Monoxide.jpg

 Carbon Monoxide: The Hidden Killer

 Carbon monoxide is a colorless, odorless, tasteless gas produced by burning gas, wood, propane, charcoal or other fuel.
-Improperly ventilated appliances and engines, particularly in an enclosed space, may allow carbon monoxide to accumulate to dangerous levels.
+Improperly ventilated appliances, generators and engines may allow carbon monoxide to accumulate to dangerous levels.

-Since carbon monoxide has no odor, color or taste, it cannot be detected by our senses.
-This means that dangerous concentrations of the gas can build up indoors and humans have no way to detect the problem until they become ill.
-Furthermore, when people become sick the symptoms are similar to the flu, which can cause victims to ignore the early signs of carbon monoxide poisoning.
+Carbon monoxide has no odor, color or taste.
+When people become sick the symptoms are similar to the flu, which can cause victims to ignore the early signs of carbon monoxide poisoning.

 Protect yourself and your family